KopfLab/2021_halamka_et_al/README.md

 # Halamka et al. (2021) supplemental

 This repository holds all data and supplementary source code needed to reproduce the calculations and plots of *Halamka, T.A., McFarlin, J.M., Younkin, A.D., Depoy, J., Dildar, N., Kopf, S.H.
 (2021) Oxygen limitation can trigger the production of branched GDGTs in culture.
-Geochemical Perspectives Letters 19, 36–39.*
+Geochemical Perspectives Letters 19, 36–39. doi: [10.7185/geochemlet.2132](http://www.geochemicalperspectivesletters.org/article2132/#)*

 ## What can I do with this code? <a href="https://creativecommons.org/licenses/by/4.0/"><img src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by.png" align = "right" width = "100"/></a>